 French classes for all levels are based on linguistic training and immersion in the local and international environment.
 Beginners are taught the basics of language in a dynamic, communicative way adapted to the needs of everyday life.
-Intermediate and advanced students review and develop their linguistic skills, while exploring transdisciplinary topics such as Global Issues through the Geneva Microscope, The European Idea, Translation in Perspective, Migrations, etc.
+Intermediate and advanced students review and develop their linguistic skills, while exploring transdisciplinary topics such as Swiss Culture Throughout History, Francophonies, The European Idea, Translation in Perspective, etc.

 Additionally, students are encouraged to participate in the many cultural events taking place in Geneva throughout the year (Human Rights Cinema Festival, European debates, international conferences, local art exhibits, plays, etc.) and make a presentation of these topics in their French courses.

 This is a required course for students enrolled in Track A and is available to other students on a space available basis.
 Designed to support the learning objectives of the internship placement, students choose a research topic related to the organization where they are interning, and meet regularly with an instructor who is a specialist that area.
 Students produce a 20-page research paper in either French or English at the end of the term.